bredelings/BayesianEstimatorSelfing/README.md

 The line describing each individual should contain an individual name, followed by a list of integer allele names.
 The name and the numbers should be tab-delimited, and there should be twice the number of alleles as loci, since there are 2 alleles per locus.
+Integer allele names must be positive.
+The purpose of this is to avoid confusion, since 0 and negative numbers are often used to indicate missing data.

 Here is a very small PHASE file as an illustration:
 ```